li-fangyeo/BMI-MR/README.md

 Microbiota data was filtered to only keep significant taxa found in the discovery cohort.
 And the same linear models, corrected for covariates, were used to validate association signals.

 ### Mendelian randomization
-Detailed steps can be found in the mendelina randomization page.
+Detailed steps can be found in the mendelian randomization page.
 Briefly, significant taxa validated in western finland cohort was used to establish putative causative links.